digital-entropy/laravel/README.md

 ### FAQ :

 > Q : where is routes folder ?. <br>
-> A : we replace default laravel router with our own custom route [here](https://github.com/digital-entropy/yalr).
+> A : we replace default laravel router with our custom route [here](https://github.com/digital-entropy/yalr).
-> you can saw all the routes in config/routes.php
+> you can see all the routes in config/routes.php